BITnene465/aoe-embedding-repro/README.md

 	--w_cl 1.0
 ```

-To pretrain on SNLI+MNLI with the full AnglE loss active, just target the `nli` dataset (the loader automatically merges both corpora and maps labels to continuous scores):
+To pretrain on SNLI+MNLI you can target the `nli` dataset directly (the loader automatically merges both corpora and maps labels to continuous scores).
+By default we keep `w_angle=0` in this stage so the encoder first converges with contrastive-only supervision; pass `--w_angle 0.02` if you explicitly want the AoE term active during pretraining.

 ```bash
 python -m aoe.train \